arkency/posts/posts/2021-05-19-limit-your-automatic-retries.md

 What if there is a bug in the code which will always raise that error and we always retry? **We have created an infinite loop, which deployed to production can bring our system down in seconds.** :)

-At least for these reasons, the retries should always be retries limited number of times (one should be enough ;) ).
+At least for these reasons, there code should be always be retried limited number of times (one should be enough ;) ).
 An example could be:

 ```ruby
 def build_state(event)